Vonng/pigsty/README.md

 ## About

-> Pigsty (/ˈpɪɡˌstaɪ/) is the abbreviation of "PostgreSQL In Graphic STYle."
+> Pigsty (/ˈpɪɡˌstaɪ/) is the abbreviation of "PostgreSQL In Great STYle."

 Official Site: https://pigsty.cc/en/  https://pigsty.cc/zh/